Edition LLP24 - 30 October 2023

 5.3.
 We may apply an uplift to our charges (whether standard or agreed with you) to reflect the unusual complexity, value or urgency of a matter.

-5.4.
+5.5.
 In addition to our charges, we will invoice you for disbursements (that, is to say, expenses) that we reasonably incur in connection with our provisions of services to you including, without limitation, intellectual property office fees, overseas attorney, Counsel and other service provider fees, searchers’ and investigators’ fees, database usage and download costs, travel, accommodation and subsistence expenses.
-We may charge a service fee for dealing with such disbursements (other than intellectual property office and Counsel fees) equal to 5% of the disbursement value (inclusive of sales tax except where the sales tax is UK VAT).

 6. INVOICING AND PAYMENT